Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-The Consumer Price Index for All Urban Consumers (CPI-U) for Baltimore-Columbia-Towson inched up 0.1 percent from August to October, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner Sheila Watkins noted that the recent two-month increase was due to increases in both the food index (0.2 percent) and energy index (0.3 percent).
-The all items less food and energy index was unchanged since August.
+Prices in the Baltimore-Columbia-Towson area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), decreased 0.1 percent for the 2 months ending in December 2022, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Alexandra Hall Bovee noted the decrease reflected declines in multiple indexes led by decreasing gasoline prices.
+The energy index continued to decrease, down 4.3 percent in December after dropping 0.8 percent in October while the all items less food and energy index increased 0.2 percent and the food index increased 0.5 percent.
 (Data in this report are not seasonally adjusted.
 Accordingly, month-to-month changes may reflect the impact of seasonal influences.)

 Food